October 2020 - Looking Forward

 During a drought year (fall & winter), the spoken fear is:

 “Oh, no. It was dry.
 The forests will be tinder-boxes.”

 The only sane approach is to use the FORESTS for what God intended them to be: lumber!

 The cry of timber is the only cry we sane individuals need to hear in California.
 Up in Oregon, there’s at least some sanity emerging from their decades of abuse by the Potomac Yacht-Club Politicians.
 I guess Oregon leads the way on this one.

 Here in California, the intrepid among us are hoping for smoke dreams and hills of blue — that don’t go up in smoke!

 I very profoundly believe that dreams never go up in smoke.
 I am inspired on this day by a man who was more than an in-law to this outlaw.
 He was a brother of the heart, and he was a professional fire-fighter.
 He fought more blazes than he knew during his time on this earth, and during his years in New Jersey.

 The character of Alain Richarde, the heroic brother of Camille in THE DAWN, is my tribute to this kind soul who believed in me when I didn’t yet know how to believe in myself.
 His nickname for me was “Ace”, and not merely because I aced all of those academic exams.
+He firmly informed me that I am A Doer — not a Talker.
+How well this quiet man knew the true character of each type.
 Sometimes it takes a quiet fighter to get the job done, and he certainly got the job done where my smoke dreams were concerned.

 I shall never forget when first I journeyed to the New Jersey shore as a child, and this still-young man stood on the beach with me, pointed to the horizon and said that if I looked hard enough, I’d see England.